Machine Learning module descriptions

 The code that runs in each module comes from many sources.
 These include open source libraries and languages, algorithms developed by Microsoft Research, and tools for working with Azure and other cloud services.

 Looking for machine learning algorithms?
 See the Machine Learning category, which contains modules for decision trees, clustering, neural networks, among others.
 The Train and Evaluate categories include modules to help train and test your models.

 By connecting and configuring modules, you can create a workflow that reads data from external sources, prepares it for analysis, applies machine learning algorithms, and generates results.

-When an experiment is open in Machine Language Studio, you can see the complete list of current modules in the navigation pane at left.
+When an experiment is open in Machine Learning Studio (classic), you can see the complete list of current modules in the navigation pane at left.
 You drag these building blocks into your experiment, and then connect them to create a complete machine learning workflow, called an experiment.

 Sometimes modules are updated to add new functionality, or to remove older code.
 When this happens, any experiments that you created that use the module continue to run.
 But the next time you open the experiment, you are prompted to upgrade the module, or to use a different module.

 For an example of how to build a complete machine learning experiment, see these tutorials:

 To make it easier to find related modules, the machine learning tools in Machine Learning Studio (classic) are grouped by these categories.